FSM x LA cephalopPOD 19

 Michael Candy, Synthetic Pollinizer

-Lichen Kelp, pictured with Benjamin Hancock from a Kelp D performance 2017.
+Lichen Kelp, pictured with Benjamin Hancock from a Kelp D performance for FSM Greece 17 outcomes, at Testing Grounds.

-Lichen is one half of Forum of Sensory Motion with Dylan Martorell and devised and executed the first Cuttlefish trip in 2018 with 11 artists.
+Lichen is one half of Forum of Sensory Motion with Dylan Martorell and devised and curated the Cuttlefish trip in 2018 with 11 artists.
+Kelp is partnering with Liquid Architecture to hold the 2019 edition and performative outcomes at Mission to Seafarers this September.

 Mission Statement: Cuttlefish